PluieElectrique/ena/README.md

 ## Getting started

 Install and configure a MySQL-compatible database (tested on MariaDB 10.1).
-If you are running Ena with FoolFuuka, consider referring to the [instructions](https://wiki.bibanon.org/FoolFuuka) at the Bibliotheca Anonoma wiki.
+If you want to setup FoolFuuka (to run alongside Ena), consider referring to the [FoolFuuka guide](https://wiki.bibanon.org/FoolFuuka) on the Bibliotheca Anonoma wiki.

-Copy the default configuration file `ena.example.toml` to `ena.toml` and adjust the settings as necessary.
+Copy the default configuration file `ena.example.toml` to `ena.toml`.
+Add the boards you want to archive and adjust the other settings as necessary.
 Then, [install Rust](https://www.rust-lang.org/tools/install).
 Ena requires a minimum Rust version of `1.31.0` (Rust 2018).
 Finally, compile and run Ena with:

 ```sh
 cargo run --release